heliacer/Staria/README.md

-# staria
+# Staria
 **Economy & Community App for Discord**

-This project is a Typescript Project, using [discordx](https://github.com/discordx-ts/discordx).
-Its concept is work in progress, and it is a Sequel yet to come of one of my old bot [Vixify](https://github.com/heliacer/Vixify).
+This project is a TypeScript project, using [discordx](https://github.com/discordx-ts/discordx).
+Its concept is a work in progress, and it is a sequel yet to come of one of my old bots, [Vixify](https://github.com/heliacer/Vixify).

-# Concept - About
+## Concept - About
 Staria has 3 Main Features:

-## Economy
+### Economy
-**Currency**: Rupees and Star coins
+**Currency**: Rupees and Star Coins

-Rupees can be exchanged in a interactive shop for neat community features.
-Star coins are very special, earned through invites.
+Rupees can be exchanged in an interactive shop for neat community features.
+Star Coins are very special and are earned through invites.

-## Offers
+### Offers
-Users have the option to make offers for free, in exchange for star coins Those offers are completely user-specific, but some could be "Logo-Design" The people offering will recieve those star coins, and can exchange it for other offers by other people
+Users have the option to make offers for free, in exchange for Star Coins.
+These offers are completely user-specific, but some examples could be "Logo Design".
+The people offering will receive those Star Coins and can exchange them for other offers by other people.

-This system is a mutual beneficial system where no money is involved, only sharing and caring.
+This system is mutually beneficial, where no money is involved, only sharing and caring.

-## Competition
+### Competition
-Users may show off their creative projects / media / art, and each week the communty votes the top, resulting into a big Rupee award.
+Users may show off their creative projects, media, or art, and each week the community votes for the top entry, resulting in a big Rupee award.

-# Installation
+## Installation
 -